oscarotero/domplates/README.md

 </template>
 ```

-You can pass a `Node` instance that will work as the container:
+Or pass a `Node` instance that will work as the container:

 ```js
 const container = document.getElementById('container');